 - 1 can Bamboo shoots – drained and cut into thin strips

 - 8 ounces Crimini portablella or white button mushrooms – diced

 - 9 ounce bag shredded green and red cabbage

 - 5 ounces shredded carrots

-Preheat the air fryer to 400 degrees.
-For this recipe I don’t use the Breville Smart Oven Air fryer rack – just use one of the regular racks that comes with the oven – there is less surface area for it to stick to and it seems to work really well.
+- Preheat the air fryer to 400 degrees.
+For this recipe in the Breville Air Fryer – just use one of the regular racks that comes with the oven – there is less surface area for it to stick to and it seems to work really well.
+Or you can use the air fryer rack if its is lined with a grill mat see the link above in the post – it helps them from sticking to the air fryer rack.
 Set the timer for 20 minutes.
 Don’t try to move the spring rolls or turn them over as they will stick and come apart.
 At 20 minutes check to make sure they are crispy and remove them using a pair of tongs.

 To see rolling techniques watch my video Fresh Spring Roll Wraps.